oci-landing-zones/terraform-oci-modules-networking/examples/private-service-access/README.md

 ## Verifying the Deployment

 - Review the output `provisioned_networking_resources.private_service_access` to confirm the PSA resource status and OCIDs.
-- In the OCI Console, navigate to **Networking → Private Service Access** to verify the connection targets Object Storage and is attached to the correct subnet.
+- In the OCI Console, navigate to **Networking → Private Service Access** to confirm the connection targets Object Storage and is attached to the correct subnet.

 ## Cleanup